Third-party IdP SSO integration

 IMPORTANT If a user does not belong to the IdP group or the IdP group is not defined in the Mapping Rules, the user's KaseyaOne account will be deactivated and revoked access to KaseyaOne.

-NOTE Any mapping rule(s) that you define here will override the default role specified if you enabled Automatic User Creation (JIT provisioning) for third-party IdP SSO in KaseyaOne.
+NOTE Any mapping rule(s) that you define here will override the default role specified in Configure Enable Automatic User Creation for a third-party IdP SSO in KaseyaOne.

 The overall process to set up a third-party IdP integration using SAML 2.0 for KaseyaOne is similar across all IdPs and involves the following tasks:

-Create and configure the KaseyaOne SSO application in the third-party IdP.
-For this task, you will need to copy the Single Sign-On URL and Company Identifier for your KaseyaOne instance from the Admin Settings > Single Sign-On view in KaseyaOne.
+- Create and configure the KaseyaOne SSO application in the third-party IdP.
+For this task, you will need to copy the Single Sign-On URL and Company Identifier for your KaseyaOne instance from the Single Sign-On page in KaseyaOne.

 After you set up the third-party IdP integration, the next time you log in to KaseyaOne you will be prompted to select your preferred method to log in — sign in with Single Sign-On or with your KaseyaOne credentials, unless Enable Single Sign-On via SAML is enabled.
 We recommend referring to your IdP's documentation when configuring this feature as they will provide the most up-to-date documentation for their platform.